 Follow your creative instinct and come up with innovative ideas for your interior design.
 If you’ve gone for an ocean theme, why not collect some genuine sea shells and place them around the home?
 If you are decorating a space-themed property, search second-hand shops for old telescopes that you can leave by the window.
 Whether it’s fully functional or not, it will undoubtedly add to the vibe.
 Just make sure to mention this in your listing.

 Lighting plays a huge role in setting the scene, particularly in the evenings when guests are likely to want to relax.
 Warm tungsten lighting is ideal for creating a cozy environment, whereas red and blue lighting can enhance a spooky scene.
 Be sure to look for colored lightbulbs that can add to the theme.

 Don’t: Overlook what guests really want

 Keep in mind that less is more.
-Over-cluttering your space with too many knick-knacks, pictures and posters will make it feel too crowded and won’t necessarily improve the overall quality of your theme.
-If you place a unique, well-chosen statement piece instead, it will be far more effective.
+Over-cluttering your space with too many knick-knacks, pictures, and posters will make it feel too crowded and won’t necessarily improve the overall quality of your theme.

 On the other hand, you also shouldn’t just hang up some posters and call it a day.
-Your guests will immediately see how much effort and care you put into your home design.
-Whether they deem your themed vacation rental worthy of booking ultimately depends on that important first impression.
+Your guests will immediately see how much effort you’ve put into your home design.
+Whether they deem your themed vacation rental worthy of booking depends on that crucial first impression.

-We hope that these dos and don’ts have inspired you to design your very own themed vacation rental.
+We hope that these dos and don’ts have inspired you and will help you if you design your very own themed vacation rental.
 In case you already own one, please feel free to share any additional tips and tricks you have from your personal experience in the comments!